then reload this page.

 of such an object is a quadratic function of its time in the air.

-per second, then the height of the ball, in meters, $t$ seconds later is predicted by the
+30.42 meters per second, then the height of the ball, in meters, $t$ seconds later is

-Click inside the grid to the left and drag the mouse to the left or right.
-On the right hand
+Click or tap inside the grid to the left and drag to the left or right.
+To the right of the

 What do you think an equation for the height of the ball would be if the bat gave it a